40 ways to meet a credit card’s minimum spending requirement

+Lots of folks in the miles & points community enjoy reselling products.
+It’s a good way to make a few extra bucks, and a bunch of miles & points in the process.
 Buying lots of items and reselling them can be very helpful for meeting minimum spending.
 But there are definite risks associated with reselling.
-It’s not guaranteed you won’t lose money in the process!
+It’s not guaranteed you won’t lose money in the process.

-Depending on what kind of small business you own, meeting minimum spending may not be an issue at all!
+Depending on what kind of small business you own, meeting minimum spending may not be an issue at all.
 Simply switching your small business expenses temporarily to your new cards can help you reach your spending requirement.

+Websites like Kiva Loans allow you to help fund the hopes and dreams of other entrepreneurs with your credit card and loaning money with your credit card does not count as a cash advance.
 However, it will take 6+ months for you to receive your full amount of money back.
-So if loaning money will result in carrying a balance on your credit card, this is NOT a good idea!
-And there is always slight risk that the loan could default, and you’ll lose your money.
+So if loaning money will result in carrying a balance on your credit card, this is not a good idea and there is always slight risk that the loan could default, and you’ll lose your money.

-This is a way to transfer money from person to person with a credit card using your smartphone.
+This is a way to transfer money from person to person with a credit card using your phone.
 It’s great to pay others for things like meals, rent, groceries, etc. For example, if your roommate is at the store, you can reimburse them immediately for purchasing the $1,500 bronze elephant trunk wall sconce you’ve been wanting.

 PayPal is a large payment processor similar to Venmo, which charges a fee of 2.9% + 30 cents for purchases or personal transfers with a credit card.
 There are lots of reports of PayPal closing accounts for frequently transferring money between accounts.
-So use it as intended, or you’ll be shut down!
+So use it as intended, or you’ll be shut down.

 Companies like Xoom let you send money internationally for a fee.